CASE STUDY #1

 Exec summary:

-What changed for one European marketplace team: focus + ownership.
+We worked on a simple change for one European marketplace team: focus + ownership.

-We cut the noise and set up three work areas with named leads:
+Truly, cut the noise and set up three work areas with named leads:

 Lesson: reducing load and creating ownership beats adding tools every time.